KILLER WHALE } Orcinus orca

 Orcinus is derived from the Latin word orcus, which means “of the netherworld.”
 Originally known as “whale killer,” the orca's common name stems from early whalers' records of the species' predatory behavior.DESCRIPTION: Killer whales are perhaps the most striking cetaceans in the world, with black bodies and distinctive white markings on their chest and sides and a conspicuous white patch slightly above and behind the eyes.
 They have large, rounded pectoral fins and a unique, variable gray or white “saddle patch” behind their large dorsal fin.
 While females are smaller than males, full-grown adults can reach 25 feet in length and weigh 10,000 pounds.

 HABITAT: Killer whales may be seen in all types of marine ecosystems but prefer cooler temperate and polar regions.
 Although sometimes spotted in deep water, they are usually partial to coastal areas.

-MIGRATION: These whales spend their summers in Puget Sound, and in recent years have been seen off the San Francisco coast and in Monterey Bay in winter.
+MIGRATION: These whales spend their summers in Puget Sound; in recent years they’ve been seen off the San Francisco coast and in Monterey Bay in winter.